Next dinners:

 The principle: people bond around (a) food and (b) shared effort, and it’s easy to combine those two things, in shared cooking.

-Every three weeks, on a Sunday evening, a group of about 6–12 people convenes at a house in Seattle's Central District.
+Once or twice a month, on a Sunday evening, a group of about 6–12 people convenes at a house in Seattle's Central District.
 The ingredients have been purchased and a menu has been set, based on a theme—like “Spain” or “Pineapples and Coconuts.”
 The group breaks into 3–5 teams of 2–3 people, and we set to work.

 Working with your teammate—who will in all likelihood not be the person you came with—you'll create your special dish.
 Some dishes are harder than others, so you can choose your challenge level.
 Intimidated?
 You can take it easy.
 Want to push it?
 Try something you haven't before!